versionone/VersionOne.SDK.Python/README.md

 This product includes software developed at VersionOne (http://versionone.com/).
-This product is open source and is licensed under a modified BSD license, which reflects our intent that software built with a dependency on the  VersionOne SDK.NET can be commercial or open source, as the authors see fit.
+This product is open source and is licensed under a modified BSD license, which reflects our intent that software built with a dependency on v1pysdk can be commercial or open source, as the authors see fit.

 ## Overview